ARTIST-Association/ARTIST/docs/tutorial_surface_reconstruction.rst

         # ...
     ]

-The mapping is then stored in a data dictionary together with the data parse.
-This dictionary will later be used during the optimization process:
+This mapping is stored in a data dictionary together with the data parser.
+Later on, the dictionary will be used during the optimization process:

 .. code-block:: python